 Missouri law requires drivers to purchase UM with a minimum limit of $25,000 for bodily injury and $10,000 for property damage.
 Some people choose to purchase higher limits, while others accept basic coverage.
 Your insurance policy allows compensation for your medical expenses, lost wages, pain and suffering, and vehicle repairs.

 In addition to your UM insurance, you could also use your Medical Payments coverage.
 The law doesn’t require UM coverage on everyone’s policy, but it’s option.
 It works like health insurance and pays for your treatment upfront up to the limit you chose.
 The pure comparative fault rule doesn’t apply when seeking Medpay benefits.
 You can receive up to your maximum coverage available, even if you share some of the blame for the accident.

 No set rule dictates whether you should file an insurance claim or lawsuit.
 The choice is entirely up to you.
 Most people injured by someone who texted while driving start with an insurance claim.
 In many cases, the insurance company will settle for an acceptable amount, especially if there’s sufficient evidence that the other driver caused the accident.

 In other situations, a lawsuit is necessary.
 Filing a lawsuit usually happens if the insurance company denies the claim, doesn’t offer a high enough settlement, or the driver’s behavior was so reckless that he or she should suffer the consequences.

-OnderLaw, LLC works on a contingency fee basis.
+OnderLaw, LLC St. Louis personal injury lawyers work on a contingency fee basis.
 We don’t charge any upfront fees or costs when we take on your case.
 We get paid when you get paid.
 If we’re unable to recover a settlement for you, you won’t owe us anything.